lsiemens/laserlag/minkowski/README.md

 and 3-vectors which would otherwise both be repersented as `glm::vec3` since Lorentz transforms are linear.

- - point : a point in 2+1 minkowski space
+ - Point: a point in 2+1 minkowski space
- - vector : a reletivistic 3 vector in minkowski space
+ - Vector: a reletivistic 3 vector in minkowski space
- - worldline : a sequence of points and vectors forming a timelike path through the tangent manifold Mp x TpM
+ - Worldline : a sequence of points and vectors forming a timelike path through the tangent manifold Mp x TpM

 Note: the worldline does not have to include the tangent vectors, but